 Audiovisualogy: hybridity of science, art, entertainment and business

-The starting point for the lecture is the fact that our world of experience today is characterized by the omnipresence of audiovisual products and structures.
-Through digitization, the cultural production of images and sounds becomes part of a hybridization merging media technologies, art genres and market strategies.
+The starting point for the lecture was the fact that our world of experience today is characterized by the omnipresence of audiovisual products and structures.
+Through digitization, the cultural production of images and sounds becoming part of a hybridization merging media technologies, art genres and market strategies.

-In the talk, Daniels’ will respond to this fact by presenting a historical frame of reference, making comparisons to contemporary techno-cultural developments.
+In the talk, Daniels’s responded to this fact by presenting a historical frame of reference, making comparisons to contemporary techno-cultural developments.
 The lecture will demonstrate interrelations between the history of science and technology, perception studies and art- film- and music theory in audiovisual practices, since the 18th century.